ubik23/charactercreator/README.md

 You can then edit the layer in Inkscape and export it again.
 Be sure to use a tool to optimize the file as much as possible (like svgomg) and replace the SVG tag by a Group tag.

+# License

+Ths project is licensed AGPL, clone, modify and share your improvements!

+Suggestions are welcomed.
+Post an issue on the project's github page to let us know what new features you want implemented and any bugs you may find along the way.
+Just make sure it isn't already on the list.